 \section{Conclusion}

 In this study, we proposed a novel conformal prediction method for multi-dimensional time series using flow with classifier-free guidance.
 We provided coverage guarantees of our method by establishing exact non-asymptotic marginal coverage and a finite-sample bound on conditional coverage.
 Experiments on real-world datasets with a broad set of baselines demonstrated that our method constructs smaller prediction sets while satisfying the target coverage, consistently outperforming the baselines.
-Future work will investigate dynamic optimal transport mappings, implemented through flow, between the non-conformity scores and the source distribution, with the aim of constructing more efficient prediction sets, and on conducting extensive evaluations across diverse datasets with higher-dimensional outcomes.
+Future work will focus on investigating flow with optimal transport coupling to construct more efficient prediction sets, and on conducting extensive evaluations across diverse datasets with higher-dimensional outcomes.